peterokumbe17/peterokumbe17/README.md

 # Hello there! 👋
-- My name is Peter Okumbe and I am currently a final year BSc IT student at the University of Pretoria. :books:
+- My name is Peter Okumbe and I am a BScHons Computer Science student at the University of Pretoria. :books:
 - My interests include: playing football:soccer: video games:video_game: socializing:smile: coding. :computer:
 - I enjoy learning from others, discovering new things and strive to always improve in whichever ways that I can both as a person and programmer.
 - "Failure is simply the opportunity to begin again, this time more intelligently." - Henry Ford